Living with Chronic Pain

 The Role of an Occupational Therapist

-If you have difficulties with range of motion, coordination or fine motor skills, your occupational therapist can show you assistive devices that may help with your everyday activities.
+If difficulties with range of motion, coordination, or fine motor skills are an issue, an occupational therapist can suggest assistive devices that can help with everyday activities.

 - Wheelchairs, canes, walkers

 - Jar openers

 - Raised toilet seats

 - Grab bars installed near the toilet or in the shower